 - (a) Other than as disclosed note 18(b) no director had a material interest in any contract of significance with the Company in either year. - (b) C.D.J.
-Pearce has a consultancy agreement with the Company at a rate of £70,000 per annum; this amount is included in the salary of £80,000 noted above.
-The balance of the fees relating to the consultancy agreement at the year end was £280k (2020: £321k).
-This decrease during the year represents the charge for consultancy during the year.
-According to terms the consultancy agreement ended in May 2021.
+Pearce had a consultancy agreement with the Company at a rate of £70,000 per annum which ended in May 2021.
+The balance of the fees relating to the consultancy agreement at the year end was £140k (2021: £280k).
+This decrease during the year represents the repayment of the consultancy fees during the year.